monikma/monikma.github.io/_posts/2024-05-21-aws-certified-solutions-architect-governance.md

 - **Service Control Policies (SCPs)** are JSON policies applied to accounts or OUs, that **restrict/permit certain actions**
   - they do not affect the **Management Account** the same though
   - they look just like IAM Policies
+  - they can even stop root users from doing stuff
 - it is recommended to
   - create **Centralized logging account** for organizational **CloudTrail** logs
   - **leverage cross-account** roles for accessing accounts